 – PALNI Mission

-The Private Academic Library Network of Indiana (PALNI) is a 501(c)(3) owned by the twenty-four supported private academic institutions.
+The Private Academic Library Network of Indiana (PALNI) is a 501(c)(3) owned by the twenty-three supported private academic institutions.
 This library-to-library collaboration strives to enhance faculty teaching and student learning for academic success.
 Through the “Power of PALNI,” each school benefits from reducing the duplication of efforts and achieving more in quality, value, and support.

 The academic landscape is growing more difficult with escalating financial pressures yet colleges and universities must provide excellent services and resources.
 The PALNI solution is to collaborate not only with other private academic institutions in Indiana, but also to partner with other groups and consortia to reduce costs and compete academically through innovative services.